bibliobaloney/ccbcrawl/README.md

 * otasandoccs.py - script that collects all the info on cases with orders to amend and/or orders certifying claims, plus does some math about how long things are taking, how unrepresented claimants are faring compared to represented ones, current status of claims, etc.
 * runemall.py - short script to make everything happen with one click

+You can contact me at bibliobaloney@duck.com with questions.